-Dr. Lundberg is Executive Director of Humanities West, a San Francisco based non-profit organization that offers interdisciplinary arts and culture programming for the public in collaboration with noted academics and performers.
-She has been Professor of English and Women’s Studies on the Indiana University Northwest faculty since 1989, and has served as Interim Associate Vice Chancellor for Academic Affairs, as well as interim Dean and Associate Dean of the College of Arts and Sciences.
-Now Professor Emerita, prior to joining Humanities West she served as Founding Executive Director of the Center for Regional Excellence and the Center for Cultural Discovery and Learning.
+Dr. Lundberg is Senior Advisor to the Lucas Arts Program at Montalvo Arts Center in Saratoga.
+From 2013-20 she served on the Board of Ars Minerva, an opera company in San Francisco, and, previously, on the Board of the Marines’Memorial Foundation.
+From 2007-18 she was CEO and Executive Director of Humanities West, a San Francisco non-profit that offers interdisciplinary arts and culture programming for the public in collaboration with noted academics and performers.
+She is Professor Emerita of English and Women’s Studies on the Indiana University Northwest faculty, where she also served as Interim Associate Vice Chancellor for Academic Affairs, Interim Dean and Associate Dean of the College of Arts and Sciences, and Founding Executive Director of the Center for Regional Excellence and the Center for Cultural Discovery and Learning.
 Her doctorate is from Loyola University Chicago, where she also earned a BA Summa Cum Laude and a Masters in English.
 She is the recipient of several grants and awards and has post-doctoral training from Harvard in leadership.
 Prior to her academic career she had ten years experience as a medical association executive and publisher.
-She writes poetry and literary analyses and biography, and writes and edits health care essays in collaboration with Dr. George Lundberg.
+Her publications include poetry, literary analyses, and biography, as well as health care essays in collaboration with Dr. George Lundberg.

 Our Advisory Board